Notes View in PowerPoint is often ignored

-Before you start adding animations it is best to make sure the content of your presentation is finalised.
+Before you start adding animations make sure the content of your presentation is finalised.
 No more editing or changing content – or you’ll be creating even more work for yourself if you have to alter animations.
-Once animation is added it becomes harder to make changes.
-A useful tip is to add text directly to shapes where possible instead of adding textboxes on top of shapes.
+Once animation is added it becomes slower to make changes.
+A useful tip for basic animation is to add text directly inside shapes instead of putting textboxes on top of shapes.
 We see this rookie mistake often.
-This makes animation a lot easier as you are working with shapes and not groups.
+This makes animation a lot easier as you are working with single shapes and not groups.

-If you are adding a lot of animations to a slide, go the Selection Pane (on the Home tab, go to the far right and click on the Select dropdown menu, click on Selection Pane) and rename the objects you are going to animate (these names will then also appear on the shapes in the Animation Pane) – this will make it easier to animate in sequence and a lot easier for anyone else who works on the presentation later to see what’s going on behind the scenes.
+If you are adding a lot of animations to a slide, we recommend renaming objects using the Selection Pane (on the Home tab, go to the far right and click on the Select dropdown menu, click on Selection Pane).
+Renaming the objects you are going to animate (these names will then also appear on the shapes in the Animation Pane) – makes it easier to animate a complicated sequence and also makes it a lot easier for anyone else who works on the presentation later to see what’s going on behind the scenes.
 (The same names also appear on the shapes in the Animation Pane).

 Which animations look good?

-As a rule, we tend to stick to simpler, cleaner PowerPoint animation such as Fade, Fly In/Out, Wipe In/Out and Appear/Disappear.
+As a rule, we tend to stick to simpler, cleaner PowerPoint animations such as Fade, Fly In/Out, Wipe In/Out and Appear/Disappear.
 We also try to avoid having to click through the animations by setting them to appear either With Previous or After Previous.
 Unless we need to avoid and control cognitive overload.